 The Inmate Request form provides you with a means of communication with the various sections of the administration.
-Medical request forms are on 3-ply paper with the colors of white, pink and yellow.
+Medical request forms are provided for you to address medical needs only.
 Upon completion of a Medical Request Form, you must give your request directly to the health care provider during medical rounds.